planetscale/connection-examples/nodejs/prisma/README.md

-# Connecting to PlanetScale from Node.js
+# Connecting to PlanetScale from Prisma

 This example demonstrates how to connect a Prisma + Node.js application to a PlanetScale database using two different methods: